AliOKeeffe/mindyoga/README.md

     - The fully responsive navigation bar includes links to the Logo, Home, About, Poses, Practice and Contribute sections of the same page.
     - The Poses navigation link includes a drop down menu which includes further links to each emotional state within the Poses section.
     - The navigation bar has a fixed position so that is remains visible at the top of the page as the user navigates through the individual sections.
+    - A drop shadow was applied to the navigation bar to make sure that it doesn't blend into the other sections of the page upon scrolling.
     - This section allows the user to easliy navigative through the site to find content without have to scroll back up to top of the page or use the browser back button.

 ![Nav bar image](assets/READMEimages/Navbar.png)